 Protect Your Bottle Tree

 Bottle trees were once used as moisture reservoirs.
-The inner pulp is edible, and is considered to be a high energy food, although it has little protein.
-Because so much of a bottle tree has survival potential, you might need to fence your tree to prevent its being vandalized by humans or animals who wish to munch on it.
+The inner pulp is edible and is considered to be a high-energy food, although it has little protein.
+Because so much of a bottle tree has survival potential, you might need to fence your tree to prevent it from being vandalized by humans or animals who wish to munch on it.

 Featuring your Queensland Bottle Tree

 Whether you purchase one of these unique trees as a feature tree for your garden, or you intend it as a container plant, you are sure to achieve years of lasting enjoyment from your bottle tree.
-They are hardy, requiring little or no maintenance when planted outside.
+They are hardy and require little or no maintenance when planted outside.